xmihol00/RO_interview/README.md

 Some of the approaches require quite recent Intel CPUs.
 The preferred compiler is therefore from Intel as well.
 As a result, some of the approaches may not compile on your system.

 ## Tests
-Some of the sub-assignments were tested for correctness.
-The tests can be replicated with the following commands: `python utils/file_gen.py; python tests/test.py`
+All of the sub-assignments were tested for correctness.
+The tests can be replicated with the following commands: `python utils/file_gen.py; python tests/test.py`.

 ## Performance Analysis
 Performance was analyzed on implementation of the first and second sub-assignments.
 The results can be replicated with the following command: `python tests/performance.py`.